 If your machine does not meet these requirements, or you intend to process large images, then please run the 32-bit legacy executable and/or use the Bin module to reduce your image resolution.

-Please note MacOSX users; currently only a more memory restricted 32-bit executable is available.
+Please note MacOSX users; a 64-bit executable is available from 1.4 up.

 StarTools 1.3 Video: Processing M101 (YouTube) 7:42